 Models used

 Most studies practised software reuse, using an existing particle tracking model (82.6%), rather than create a new model (16.0%).
 The three most popular models used were Ichthyop (18.67%), Connectivity Modelling System (CMS;12.0%) & MGET (8.0%) (TODO: Need to find the citations for these models).
-A minimum of 21 different models were used although we were unable to identify the exact particle tracking model used for 22.7% of the papers.
+A least 21 different models were used in all studies although we were unable to identify the exact particle tracking model used for X (22.7%) papers.
 The studies used forecasting models to run their connectivity studies, with one exception.
 This exception used a hindcast solution whereby the larvae were moved from settlement sites to determine their natal sites (Wren and Kobayashi, 2016).

 Metrics